AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 The `shell servers
 <https://www.aalto.fi/en/services/linux-shell-servers-at-aalto>`_
 ``brute`` and ``force`` are for light computing, and generally for students.
-You may find them useful, but can often be overloaded. `Light computing shell servers
+You may find them useful, but they can often be overloaded. `Light computing shell servers
 <https://www.aalto.fi/en/services/servers-for-light-duty-calculation>`_. :doc:`Learn
 how to launch Jupyter notebook on there <../aalto/remotejupyter>`.